taiestudo/devops-test/README.md

 - Create VPC (10.0.0.0/16)
 - Create 2 public subnets in different AZs
 - Tag all resources (e.g., environment = dev)
-- Launch t2.micro EC2 instance with SSH access open to the Internet
+- Launch t2.micro EC2 instance with SSH access open to the Internet and access the ec2 and show disk free space
 - Output VPC ID, subnet IDs, and instance public IP
 - Destroy all resources